Max Pietschmann

-Ernst Max Pietschmann (August 6, 1865, in Dresden, Kingdom of Saxony – April 16, 1952, in Niederpoyritz, Dresden) was a German Symbolist painter.
+Ernst Max Pietschmann (August 6, 1865 – April 16, 1952) was a German Symbolist painter.

 Life

-Max Pietschmann studied at the Dresden Academy of Fine Arts from 1883 to 1889.
+Max Pietschmann was born in Dresden and studied at the Dresden Academy of Fine Arts from 1883 to 1889.
 His teachers included Leon Pohle and Ferdinand Pauwels.
 Pietschmann belonged to the painters' colony in Goppeln near Bannewitz, which specialized in plein air painting.
 He spent two years in Italy with Hans Unger, after which he continued his studies at the Académie Julian in Paris, where he was mainly engaged in nude drawing.
-His 3.8-meter × 2.6-meter sea painting Polyphemus' Fish Catch was exhibited in Dresden in 1892, where Pietschmann was praised as a "bright painter of the latest Parisian school," as well as at the World's Columbian Exposition in Chicago in 1893.
+His 3.8-meter × 2.6-meter sea painting Polyphemus' Fish Catch was exhibited in Dresden in 1892, where Pietschmann was praised as a "bright painter of the latest Parisian school", as well as at the World's Columbian Exposition in Chicago in 1893.
 He received an award at the 1900 World's Fair in Paris.
 He then settled back in Dresden, owning an apartment and studio in the Artists' House in Loschwitz from 1898 to 1904, where he joined the Visual Artists' Association of Dresden, the first Dresden Secession movement at the turn of the century.

-Pietschmann had a studio house built in the "Italian style" in Niederpoyritz and lived there from 1904 to 1952.
+Pietschmann had a studio house built in the "Italian style" in Niederpoyritz, Dresden, and lived there from 1904 to 1952.
 In 1909 he was appointed professor at the Dresden Academy of Fine Arts.
 Pietschmann painted in the tradition of artists such as Max Klinger and Arnold Böcklin and had a similar repertoire, influenced neither by the Expressionist art movement that emerged around the time of World War I nor by the New Objectivity movement of the 1920s.
 With fellow Symbolists Oskar Zwintscher, Richard Müller, Georg Jahn, Hans Unger, and Sascha Schneider, Pietschmann formed a "‘phalanx of the strong’ that signified Dresden's art at the turn of the century."